 Landscape and Scenery

-Thailand is a highly diverse country with mountains, waterfalls, rice fields, and bamboo bridges in the North.
-In the South, hundreds of islands await you with world-class beaches, limestone cliffs in the Phang Nga Bay, and unforgettable sunsets.
+In the south, hundreds of islands await you with world-class beaches, limestone cliffs in the Phang Nga Bay, and unforgettable sunsets.

 Winner in Scenery: both Thailand and Sri Lanka